0501130164

 Types of AML Reports

-In the UAE, financial institutions and designated non financial businesses and professions (DNFBPs) are required to submit various types of Anti-Money Laundering (AML) reports to ensure compliance with regulations and to aid in the detection and prevention of money laundering and terrorist financing activities.
+In the UAE, financial institutions and designated non financial businesses and professions (DNFBPs) are required to submit various types of Anti-Money Laundering (AML) reports to ensure compliance with regulations and to aid in the identification and stoppage of terrorist financing and money laundering operations.
 The primary types of AML reports include:

 Suspicious Transaction Reports (STRs)